Mrrushi/Mrrushi/README.md

 - 👋 Hi, I’m @mrrushi
 - 👀 I’m interested in ...
-Hacking
+Hacking and data science
 - 🌱 I’m currently learning to code
 - 💞️ I’m looking to collaborate on cyber security
 - 📫 How to reach me - via email